NHSDigital/rap-community-of-practice/docs/introduction_to_RAP/what_is_RAP.md

 RAP (Reproducible Analytical Pipelines) is a set of principles and working practices that help you create faster, more robust, and more transparent analytical processes.

+This page describes what these principles are, and their benefits.

+Prefer a video?
+Then watch this [10 minute talk on Reproducible Analytical Pipelines](https://www.youtube.com/watch?v=npEh7RmdTKM) given at the [Health And Care Analytics](https://haca-conference.nhs.uk/) conference.

 You can learn more about the history of RAP and why it was devised here: [The History of RAP](history_of_RAP.md).

-With RAP, we automate and streamline the process of ingesting, processing, modelling, and reporting data.

 ## The RAP Journey